Course - Innovation in Built Environment: Theory, Practice, and Multidisciplinary Collaboration - AAR4695

 Course content

-This course aims to equip master's students in the architecture program at NTNU with a comprehensive understanding of innovation theory and its application in built environment, engineering, real estate, and sustainable practices.
-Students will engage in both theoretical studies and hands-on projects to develop innovative solutions collaboratively.
+This course aims to equip master's students in architecture and engineering programs with a comprehensive understanding of innovation theory and its application in the built environment, engineering, real estate, and sustainable practices.
+Students will engage in both theoretical studies and hands-on projects to collaboratively develop innovative solutions.

 Learning outcome